A fixed-point algorithm for matrix projections with applications in quantum information: Application to quantum information theory

 The max-conditional entropy and the geometric measure of entanglement of maximally correlated states are connected through the relation $E_G(\rho_{AB}) = 1-\max_{\sigma_B \in \mathcal{S}(B)} F(\rho_{AB},I_A \otimes \sigma_B)$~\cite[Theorem 1]{zhu2017coherence}.
 The problem is then equivalent to the computation of the max-conditional entropy discussed above. \item \emph{Quantum mean state problem}.
 We first define the quantum mean state problem introduced in~\cite{afham2022quantum}.
 Given a collection of quantum states $\{\rho_1, . . . , \rho_n\} \subset \mathcal{S}(A)$ and a probability vector $p=(p_1,...,p_n)$, the quantum mean state problem is

 The quantum mean state is therefore the closest state (with respect to the square-root fidelity) to an ensemble of quantum states.
 In~\cite{afham2022quantum}, the authors discuss some applications in Bayesian quantum tomography.
-Moreover, in~\cite[Section 4.2]{afham2022quantum} they show that the matrix barycenter problem is equivalent to the quantum mean state problem.
-As already discussed in the introduction and the remark at the end of Section~\ref{the problem}, our analysis recovers and greatly simplifies previous proofs given for matrix barycenters and hence also applies to the quantum mean state problem. \item \emph{Quantum error precompensation for group twirling channels}.
+Moreover, in~\cite[Section 4.2]{afham2022quantum} they show that the Bures-Wasserstein barycenter problem is equivalent to the quantum mean state problem. \item \emph{Quantum error precompensation for group averaging channels}.
 We first define the quantum error precompensation problem introduced in~\cite{zhang2022quantum}.
 Given a quantum channel $\mathcal{E}$ and a target state $\rho_t$, the quantum error precompensation problem is

 This is the task of finding the best state to input into a quantum channel such that the corresponding output state is the closest in fidelity to a fixed target state~\cite{zhang2022quantum}.
 This is the same problem as finding the optimal state of the fidelity of asymmetry.
-We can use the fixed-point algorithm to find the optimal input state for the quantum error precompensation problem in the case of group twirling channels (e.g.,, the dephasing channel).
+We can use the fixed-point algorithm to find the optimal input state for the quantum error precompensation problem in the case of group averaging channels (e.g., the dephasing channel).

 \item \emph{Maximum guessing probability}.
 Let us consider a state $\rho_A$ and its purification $\rho_{AE}$.
 Moreover, let us assume that Alice holds the system $A$ and Eve holds $E$.
 The fidelity of coherence of $\rho_{A}$ in a fixed basis gives Eve's maximum guessing probability about Alice's outcome after she measures it in the same fixed basis~\cite[Section B]{coles2012unification}. \end{itemize}